 Click OK twice.

-For Access 2007 or Access 2010, it's easy and fast to sign and distribute a database.
+It's easy and fast to sign and distribute a database.
 You can package the file, apply a digital signature to the package, and then distribute the signed package to other users.
 The Package-and-Sign feature places the database in an Access Deployment (.accdc) file, signs the file, and then places the signed package at a location that you determine.
 Users can then extract the database from the package and work directly in the database (not in the package file).
-For more information, see Package and sign an Access 2007 and 2010 database.
+Note that you can still use the packaging feature to generate an .accdc file, whether or not you also code-sign the database.
+For more information, see Deploy an Access application.

 Open the database that you want to sign.